-These Scholarships are for Graduate Study in any subject at either Masters or Doctoral level at the University of Southampton and will be for two years (with a possibility of a third year for doctoral studies).
+These Scholarships are for Graduate Study in any subject at either Masters or Doctoral level at the University of Southampton and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Southampton Marshall Scholarship candidates would be expected to study at Southampton.

-Academically, the University of Southampton is a broad based university with eight faculties – Business and Law, Engineering and the Environment, Health Sciences, Humanities, Medicine, Natural and Environmental Sciences and Physical Sciences and Engineering.
+Academically, the University of Southampton is a broad based university with eight faculties – Business and Law, Engineering and Environment, Health Sciences, Humanities, Medicine, Natural and Environmental Sciences and Physical Sciences and Engineering.

 There are exciting research, teaching and enterprise activities across all faculties with many interdisciplinary projects and collaborations in which individuals are encouraged to be innovative and entrepreneurial.
 The universities interdisciplinary approach to research and teaching allows for unique programmes and research to be undertaken across the institution.

 The city of Southampton is on the south coast of England around one hour from central London.
 There many parkland spaces in the city as well as the New Forest (established in 1066 by King William) national park which is located 5 miles west of the City.
 Steeped in maritime history, Southampton famously set sail to the Mayflower and later the Titanic, with Southampton remaining the home of modern large ships.
 Located close to the ancient capital of Winchester as well as Stonehenge, the region provided the inspiration for many of the UK’s most famous novelists including Jane Austen.

 For further details about the University of Southampton please go to: www.southampton.ac.uk.